Blog hero image

 Cornèrcard Platinum

-The Platinum card with unlimited lounge access, concierge service, and very comprehensive insurance.
-Ideal for frequent travelers who value premium services.
+The Platinum card with unlimited lounge access, concierge service, and comprehensive insurance.
+For frequent travellers who use the benefits.

 Annual Fee